watsonfellowship/watson-51/_fellows/stephen-nadler.md

 ---

-I will immerse myself in soccer communities to learn, document, and share the social constructs, stories and experiences that exemplify soccer’s role in unifying fans and players.
-I will work with photographers, photo-journalists, non-profit organizations and researchers to gain perspective on soccer’s impact on players, fan groups, and national identity.
+I immersed myself in various soccer communities to learn, document, and share the social constructs, stories and experiences that exemplify soccer’s role in unifying fans and players.
+I collaborated with photographers, photo-journalists, non-profit organizations and researchers to gain perspective on soccer’s impact on players, fan groups, and national